ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/test-ballerina-code/test-services-and-clients.md

 ### Mock `final` clients

 Object mocking cannot be used as final clients cannot be modified.
-To facilitate testing, it is recommended to write the client initialization logic in a separate function and assign the returned value to the client.
+It is recommended to write the client initialization logic in a separate function and assign the returned value to the client to facilitate testing.
 This initialization function can then be mocked using the legacy function mocking feature.

 ***Example:***